 During sound baths, healers use “the vibrations of the human voice as well as objects that resonate — tuning forks, gongs, Tibetan singing bowls — to go beyond relaxation and stimulate healing.”
 These sessions combine the performance of the facilitator with the meditation of the participants.
 Other sound healing modalities invite you to be more active throughout the process.

-Music therapy4 can be extremely effective in improving mental health; however, it’s important to combine these holistic modalities with well-researched Western techniques.
+Music therapy can be extremely effective in improving mental health;4 however, combining these holistic modalities with well-researched Western techniques is important.
 It can be an effective tool for people healing from addiction, mental illness, and physical injuries.
 This modality reduces stress, promotes relaxation, and has even “been shown to be more effective than prescription drugs in reducing anxiety levels before surgery.
 A study published in 2017 found that a 30-minute music therapy session combined with traditional care after spinal surgery reduced pain.”

 Although sound therapy is an ancient technique, research is still required regarding its efficacy in treating specific diagnoses, including substance use disorders.
 As its popularity grows, we can hope to see more quantitative data about the efficacy of these techniques.

 Some studies have used electroencephalograms (EEGs) to measure electrical activity in the brain during sound healing sessions.
 One group of researchers found that different sound frequencies “were associated with various energy levels and relaxation states.”5 Another study, which examined the effects of singing bowls, “discovered a distinct change in delta brain waves—the brainwave state associated with deepest relaxation.”
 Based on this information, experts hypothesize that sound therapy may have a direct impact on brain activity.